GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  - 0x1 is set if IPv4 channels are permitted
  - 0x2 is set if IPv6 channels are permitted

-A server MUST NOT send MC_CHANNEL_ANNOUNCE ({{channel-announce-frame}}) frames with addresses using an IP Family that is not supported according to the Capabilities in the multicast_client_params, unless and until a later MC_CLIENT_LIMITS ({{client-limits-frame}})  frame adds permission for a different address family.
+A server MUST NOT send MC_ANNOUNCE ({{channel-announce-frame}}) frames with addresses using an IP Family that is not supported according to the Capabilities in the multicast_client_params, unless and until a later MC_LIMITS ({{client-limits-frame}})  frame adds permission for a different address family.

-The Capabilities Field, Max Aggregate Rate, and Max Channel IDs are the same as in MC_CLIENT_LIMITS frames ({{client-limits-frame}}) and provide the initial client values.
+The Capabilities Field, Max Aggregate Rate, and Max Channel IDs are the same as in MC_LIMITS frames ({{client-limits-frame}}) and provide the initial client values.

 The AEAD Algorithms List field is in order of preference (most preferred occuring first) using values from the registry below.
-It lists the algorithms the client is willing to use to decrypt data in multicast channels, and the server MUST NOT send a MC_CHANNEL_JOIN to this client for any channels using unsupported algorithms:
+It lists the algorithms the client is willing to use to decrypt data in multicast channels, and the server MUST NOT send a MC_JOIN to this client for any channels using unsupported algorithms:

   - <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>

 The Hash Algorithms List field is in order of preference (most preferred occurring first) using values from the registry below.
-It lists the algorithms the client is willing to use to check integrity of data in multicast channels, and the server MUST NOT send a MC_CHANNEL_JOIN to this client for any channels using unsupported algorithms:
+It lists the algorithms the client is willing to use to check integrity of data in multicast channels, and the server MUST NOT send a MC_JOIN to this client for any channels using unsupported algorithms:

  - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>